RaviTambade/SDM/pmp.md

 # Planning & Management of Software Projects

 ### What is a Project?
 A project is a planned activity that involves non-routine tasks and has a clearly defined beginning and an end.

-Other project characteristics:
+<b>Project characteristics</b>:
-* Specific objectives are to be met
+- Specific objectives are to be met
-* Specific resources are assigned for use on the project
+- Specific resources are assigned for use on the project
-* A schedule should be met
+- A schedule should be met

 ### Software Project Management

-Concerned with activities involved in ensuring that software is delivered on time and on schedule and in accordance with the requirements of the organisations developing and procuring the software.
+- Concerned with activities involved in ensuring that software is delivered on time and on schedule and in accordance with the requirements of the organisations developing and procuring the software.
-Project management is needed because software development is always subject to budget and schedule constraints that are set by the organisation developing the software.
+- Project management is needed because software development is always subject to budget and schedule constraints that are set by the organisation developing the software.

 ### The Iron Triangle
 <img src="/images/PMP/01_IronTriangle.jpg" />

 ### Software Management Distinctions

-The product is intangible.
+- The product is intangible.
-Software cannot be seen or touched.
+- Software cannot be seen or touched.
 Software project managers cannot see progress by simply looking at the artefact that is being constructed.
-Many software projects are 'one-off' projects.
+- Many software projects are 'one-off' projects.
-Large software projects are usually different in some ways from previous projects.
+- Large software projects are usually different in some ways from previous projects.
 Even managers who have lots of previous experience may find it difficult to anticipate problems.
-Software processes are variable and organization specific.
+- Software processes are variable and organization specific.
-We still cannot reliably predict when a particular software process is likely to lead to development problems.
+- We still cannot reliably predict when a particular software process is likely to lead to development problems.

 ### Management Activities

-#### Project Planning
+- Project Planning
 Project managers are responsible for planning. estimating and scheduling project development and assigning people to tasks.

-#### Reporting & Controlling
+- Reporting & Controlling
 Project managers are usually responsible for reporting on the progress of a project to customers and to the managers of the company developing the software.

-#### Risk Management
+-  Risk Management
 Project managers assess the risks that may affect a project, monitor these risks and take action when problems arise

 ### Management Activities

-#### People Management:
+- People Management:
 Project managers have to choose people for their team and establish ways of working that leads to effective team performance

-#### Project Planning:
+- Project Planning:
 Project planning involves breaking down the work into parts and assign these to project team members, anticipate problems that might arise and prepare tentative solutions to those problems.

 The project plan, which is created at the start of a project, is used to communicate how the work will be done to the project team and customers, and to help assess progress on the project.